 The standard entry requirements for History of Art are A-level : BBB-BBC , IB:31-32 or equivalent qualifications.

 Applications are individually considered by the Admissions Office and other factors may be taken in to account.
 Applicants with BTEC qualifications are welcome to apply.
 Where an applicant is taking the EPQ alongside A-levels, the EPQ will be taken into consideration and result in lower A-level grades being required.
 Foundation options are also available.
-Please contact the Admissions Office (email@example.com or +44 (0)1280 820227) for more information.
+Please contact the Admissions Office, using our contact form or by phone on +44 (0)1280 820227 for more information.
 Applications to Buckingham are individually considered by the Admissions Tutor and other factors may be taken in to account.
 Applicants with BTEC qualifications are welcome to apply, including if you have a mix of BTEC and A levels.
 Equivalent A-level grades are also accepted (for example BBD equivalent to BCC)

 Where an applicant is taking the EPQ alongside A-levels, the EPQ will be taken into consideration and result in a slightly lower A-level grade offer.